 Unum Group, a provider of financial protection benefits in the U.S. and U.K., implemented Lexmark MPS with custom MFP workflow applications.
 Now, Unum employees can access more than 30 critical business processes directly from the eTask touch screen interface on Lexmark MFPs.
 Employees can walk up to any Lexmark MFP, select the process they want to complete, put the document in the scanner, follow the onscreen prompts, and the required steps happen automatically in the background.
 The automated approach is eliminating the need to fax documents, courier or post them between offices and it’s freeing up a great deal of square footage previously spent on hardcopy document storage.

 “If you can take paper out, then you contribute back to the good of the environment.
 So we consider managed print services and sustainability to be close kin,” said Farmer.

 “We work directly with a set of customers and partners who focus on sustainability and corporate social responsibility for the same reasons we do—because it’s good for business, good for the environment and good for our communities,” said John Gagel, corporate manager of sustainability for Lexmark.
 “It’s really win-win-win.”

-As part its sustainability program, Lexmark works with The Nature Conservancy to help MPS customers further minimize their carbon footprint by donating and planting trees to offset the remaining impact of printing.
+As part its sustainability programme, Lexmark works with The Nature Conservancy to help MPS customers further minimise their carbon footprint by donating and planting trees to offset the remaining impact of printing.